sidney-eliot/3d-artists-handbook/content/glossary.md

 ## Topology

 ### Poles
-There are two types of poles N-Poles (3 edges) and E-Poles (5+ edges).
+There are two types of poles, N-Poles (3 edges) and E-Poles (5+ edges).
 More about poles on the topology page.

 A pole is a set of edges that merge into a single vertex.
-Avoiding poles with six or more edges on a curved surfaces is something that you should incorporate into your modeling workflow.
+Avoiding poles with six or more edges on curved surfaces is something that you should incorporate into your modeling workflow.
 It is best practice to try to avoid poles when modeling.

 ---